LtSquigs/crystal-project-randomizer/README.md

 I will not list all the options here, but an important note: The items are given one at a time, so the more you select, the longer it takes to get the items.

+### Settings

+- **Seed**: The seed used to randomize the game.
+If you set the same seed as someone else, should produce same randomization.
+- **Configuration String**: Used to quickly load or save a configuration